paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 - Click **Publish as a Web Page** button

 > [!TIP]
-> After publishing, take a look at the URL in your browser's address bar - notice how your styling choices appear as URL parameters!
+> After publishing, take a look at the URL in your browser's address bar - notice how your styling choices appear as URL parameters.

 ---